 Help students create problem-solving muscle

-Cohen, an ISTE 2018 keynote speaker, brings his angle on what it means to be creative to his teaching at Yeshiva University of Los Angeles Boys School (YULA).
+Cohen brings take on what it means to be creative to his teaching at Yeshiva University of Los Angeles Boys School (YULA).
 In what he’s dubbed the entrepreneur studio, Cohen’s helping students develop self-awareness, learn how to ask questions and have conversations with experts and designers like himself who are connected outside the world of education.

 In much the same way, industries that thrive – he points to Airbnb and Lyft as examples – success came from embracing the unknown and being open to experimentation.